Rayy1704/cuda-accelerated-blockchain/README.md

 ---

 ## 📝 Conclusion
 By offloading the most expensive cryptographic and data-structure operations to the GPU's 3,328 cores, we have successfully reduced block discovery and validation latency from **minutes to milliseconds**.
-This project proves that high-performance hardware acceleration is the definitive path to scaling the next generation of decentralized networks.
+Furthermore, the implementation of mapped memory and asynchronous streaming ensures bulletproof network consensus, immediately halting redundant work without corrupting the chain.
+This project proves that high-performance hardware acceleration, paired with sophisticated memory management, is the definitive path to scaling the next generation of decentralized networks.